pvlbzn/poc-api-template/README.md

 # Proof of Concept API Template

+> [!NOTE]
-> Not intended for production use, rather for fast prototyping and experementation.
+> Not intended for production use.
+Use for rapind prototyping and experementation, with minimalistic dependencies and generic structure.

+## Structure

 File tree: